Eladlev/AutoPrompt/docs/examples.md

 ### Filtering Movie Reviews with Spoilers (Classification task)

 In this binary classification example, we aim to filter out movie reviews containing spoilers for a specific movie.
-A corectly implemented filter can be a powerful tool in a large-scale movie review system.
+A correctly implemented filter can be a powerful tool in a large-scale movie review system.

 We'll start with a simple initial prompt and task description:
  - Initial prompt: “Does this movie review contain a spoiler? answer Yes or No”<br>